gohugoio/hugoDocs/content/en/contribute/documentation/index.md

 ### Writing style

-Use active voice and present tense wherever possible.
+Prefer active voice and present tense.

 No → With Hugo you can build a static site.\
 Yes → Build a static site with Hugo.